-Creative thinking exercises help improve the scope of your ideas and increase the flexibility at which you think.
-Engaging in exercises that visually and mentally push your limits is important to flex your creative muscles, but also help highlight details or changes in a project that you wouldn’t have noticed before.
+Creative thinking exercises help improve the scope of your ideas and increase the flexibility with which you think.
+Engaging in exercises that visually and mentally push your limits is important to flex your creative muscles.
+And it also helps highlight details or changes in a project that you wouldn’t have noticed before.

 Discovering New Ideas

-Creative thinking allows you to see things that weren’t visible before, and this means you can discover new ideas more efficiently.
+Creative thinking allows you to see things that weren’t visible before.
+This means you can discover new ideas more efficiently.

-Creative thinking exercises enable you to move away from these solutions and find new ones that meet the specific needs of your project.
+Creative thinking exercises enable you to move away from these solutions.
+Also, find new ones that meet the specific needs of your project.

 Improves Team Alignment

 Creative thinking exercises are sometimes done with a group and sometimes individually.
 Regardless of how they’re done, they provide a shared method of ideation for your whole team.